Multiplicities of cohomological automorphic forms on $\mathrm{GL}_2$ and mod $p$ representations of $\mathrm{GL}_2(\mathbb{Q}_p)$: Non-commutative Iwasawa algebras

 \subsection{Torsion vs torsion-free}

-Since $G_0$ is uniform and pro-$p$, $\Lambda$ is a noetherian integral domain.
-Let $\mathcal{L}$ be the field of fractions of $\Lambda$.
-If $M$ is a finitely generated $\Lambda$-module, then $M\otimes_{\Lambda}\mathcal{L}$ is a finite dimensional $\mathcal{L}$-vector space, and we define the rank of $M$ to be the dimension of this vector space.
-We see that rank is additive in short exact sequences and that $M$ has rank $0$ if and only if $M$ is torsion.
+As recalled above, $\Lambda$ is a Noetherian local integral domain.
+Let $\mathcal{L}$ be the skew field of fractions of $\Lambda$ (\cite[\S3.6]{AB}).
+If $M$ is a finitely generated $\Lambda$-module, then $\mathcal{L}\otimes_{\Lambda} M$ is a finite dimensional $\mathcal{L}$-vector space, and we define the rank of $M$ to be the dimension of this vector space.
+We see that rank is additive in short exact sequences and that $M$ has rank $0$ if and only if $M$ is torsion as a $\Lambda$-module.

 Let $\cO=W(\F)$ be the ring of Witt vectors with coefficients in $\F$.
 Similar to $\Lambda=\F[[G_0]]$, we may form the Iwasawa algebras